jack-chen1688/LinuxSystem/LinuxSysAdminDev.md

   Browsers, Tools etc.)
 Answer: Windows, NotePad++, Visual Studio Code, Chrome.
 * Tell me about the last major Linux project you finished.
 * Tell me about the biggest mistake you've made in [some recent time period] and how you would do it differently today.
 What did you learn from this experience?
 * Why we must choose you?
 * What function does DNS play on a network?
+Answer: Domain Name System, is used to convert host name to ip address.
 * What is HTTP?
 Answer: Hyper Text Transfer Protocol